Pizza Dough Not Rising

 Oil will help increase the dough’s volume during fermentation.
 However, too much oil may add weight to the dough, making it rise slower or the pizza dough not rise.

 Here’s What You Can Do if the Problem is the Oil

 We can all agree that there is a limit to how much oil can go into a pizza dough recipe.
 Some recipes call for an average of 2-3% based on the hydration of your flour.

 When it comes to weighing out your ingredients for pizza dough, the oil percentage is then calculated at 2 to 3% but does not exceed more than 5% of your total flour.
 Always start at a low percentage and test your dough; remember that it is always easier to add than to subtract.

-When you notice that you used too much oil in your pizza dough when the situation gets a little problematic.
-However, you can quickly fix this problem by adding making some adjustments.
+When you notice that you used too much oil in your dough when the situation gets a little problematic; however, you can quickly fix this problem by making some adjustments.

-For detailed calculations on how to fix the oil content check our article Here’s Everything You Need to Know About Oil in Pizza Dough.
+For detailed calculations on fixing the oil content, check our article Here’s Everything You Need to Know About Oil in Pizza Dough.